Street Fighter 6: Music

 The main theme song for the game is titled "Not on the Sidelines", produced by GRP and rappers Rocco 808 and Randy Marx.
 The official video clip of the song also features artists Sumi Oshima and Benny Diar, and is directed and edited by Ross Harris.
 According to lead composer Yoshiya Terayama, the soundtrack was influenced by hip-hop culture and intended to represent "a new generation for the series."
 Rather than arranging motifs, the character theme songs are based on new compositions, with the concept being the characters if they appeared on the streets.

+Reception

+Street Fighter 6 received "universal acclaim" from critics, according to review aggregator website Metacritic.
+OpenCritic determined that 98% of critics recommended the game.

+The Guardian praised Street Fighter 6's netcode, writing: "the online component actually works, and works well, right out of the gate".
+PCMag liked the character creator, feeling it had a vast number of options: "there are a ridiculous number of body, eye, hair, nose, and voice options for creating a goofy, imaginative, or realistic martial artist".
+Game Informer wrote that the Drive System was a great addition, that it sets "up a compelling risk/reward dynamic that tinges on every interaction".

+PCGamesN criticized the World Tour mode's storytelling as a disappointment, but noted that Capcom learned from its past mistakes and made the most "feature-packed fighting game yet", and that the expansive scope of [Street Fighter 6] will satisfy players with its abundant content without waiting for an Ultimate Edition to be released.
+Ars Technica enjoyed the accessibility options included: "Blind and sight-impaired Street Fighter players will find a wealth of new options to help them play, like sounds that indicate distance to an opponent or if an attack hit high, mid, or low.
+It's a really thoughtful touch, and I'm not aware of any other game doing something similar".